rack/rack/CONTRIBUTING.md

 ## Be Patient

 It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
-Hang on there!
+Hang in there!

 ## Thank You